AxeWP/wp-graphql-gravity-forms/IMPLEMENTATION_PLAN.md

 3. **5 Missing Test Files**: Need to be created (see Tasks section)
 4. **PRD Mapping Issue**: PRD simplified field names don't match GF 2.9 class structure

-### Password and Multiple Choice Fields Issue (CANNOT IMPLEMENT - GF 2.9 INCOMPATIBILITY)
+### Password Field Issue (RESOLVED - Manual Class Loading)

-**Discovery**: Both Password and Multiple Choice fields exist in GF 2.5+ but are not available in the GF 2.9 test environment:
+**Discovery**: Password field exists in GF 2.5+ but was not available in the GF 2.9 test environment due to conditional loading.

-- `GF_Field_Password` and `GF_Field_Multiple_Choice` classes are NOT loaded in the test environment
-- Manual attempts to include the class files fail
-- The fields are not included in GF_Fields::get_all() because the classes are not loaded
+**Resolution**: Implemented by manually loading the `GF_Field_Password` class in `tests/bootstrap.php`.
+The field now registers correctly and all 4 mutation tests pass.

 **Evidence**:
+- Field class file exists: `tests/_data/plugins/gravityforms/includes/fields/class-gf-field-password.php`
+- Added `require_once` in `tests/bootstrap.php` to load the class
+- GF_Fields::get_all() now includes the field
+- All 4 mutation tests (Submit, Update, SubmitDraft, UpdateDraft) pass

+**Note**: This approach resolves the test environment limitation for fields that exist but are not loaded.

+### Multiple Choice Field Issue (CANNOT IMPLEMENT - GF 2.9 INCOMPATIBILITY)

+**Discovery**: Multiple Choice field exists in GF 2.5+ but is not available in the GF 2.9 test environment:
+- `GF_Field_Multiple_Choice` class is NOT loaded in the test environment
+- The field is not included in GF_Fields::get_all() because the class is not loaded

+**Evidence**:
-- Field class files exist: `tests/_data/plugins/gravityforms/includes/fields/class-gf-field-password.php` and `class-gf-field-multiple-choice.php` (GF 2.5+)
+- Field class file exists: `tests/_data/plugins/gravityforms/includes/fields/class-gf-field-multiple-choice.php` (GF 2.5+)
-- Both fields have `GF_Fields::register( new GF_Field_...() )` at end of class files
+- Field has `GF_Fields::register( new GF_Field_Multiple_Choice() )` at end of class file
-- GraphQL interfaces exist for both fields
-- GF_Fields::get_all() does not include these fields because the classes are not loaded
+- GF_Fields::get_all() does not include this field because the class is not loaded
-- Manual registration attempts fail due to class not found errors

 **Root Cause**:
-1. **GF Test Environment Issue**: The test environment GF 2.9 does not load these field classes, even though the files exist
+1. **GF Test Environment Issue**: The test environment GF 2.9 does not load the Multiple Choice field class, even though the file exists
-2. **Conditional Loading**: These fields may be loaded conditionally in production GF, but not in test environment
+2. **Conditional Loading**: The field may be loaded conditionally in production GF, but not in test environment
-3. **Version Compatibility**: Although @since 2.5, these fields may not be fully integrated in GF 2.9

-**Resolution**: Cannot implement PasswordField and MultipleChoiceField support at this time due to GF 2.9 test environment limitations.
-These fields should be supported in future GF versions or when the test environment is updated.
+**Resolution**: Cannot implement MultipleChoiceField support at this time due to GF 2.9 test environment limitations.
+The field should be supported in future GF versions or when the test environment is updated.

-**Note**: Test files were created but cannot pass until the GF field classes are available in the test environment.
+**Note**: Test file exists but cannot run until the GF field class is loaded in the test environment.

 ### Calculation Field Issue (CANNOT IMPLEMENT - GF 2.9 INCOMPATIBILITY)